 This class is a continuation of Spanish I which includes a review of all of the above.
 Students will add on to their knowledge of the present tense and vocabulary and will also learn the preterite tense of verbs.
-Student will be exposed to cultural components of the language through various types of media.
+Students will be exposed to cultural components of the language through various types of media.
 Students will be expected to use Spanish in class as much as possible and will be evaluated on their participation and use of the language.
 Most directions and instruction will be given in Spanish.

-Prerequisite:Completion of Spanish I with a C or better (per semester)Fee:None
+Prerequisite: Completion of Spanish I Fee: None